ontopea/ontopea-graph-issue-tracker/README.md

-# ontopea-graph-issue-tracker
-Issue tracker for the Ontopea Graph application
+# Ontopea Graph Issue Tracker

+This is the public issue tracker for the Ontopea Graph application.
+7 You can report any bugs you find or features you'd like to see directly in the [issue tracker](https://github.com/ontopea/ontopea-graph-issue-tracker/issues).
+We would be very happy to hear your feedback!